Created for Wild Things Drama: May 2018

 4. How do we use your data?

-We store and use your data to ensure the smooth and efficient running of Wild Things Drama classes.
+We store and use your data to ensure the smooth and efficient running of Wild Things Performing Arts classes.
 We only collect information that we need to run classes effectively.

-4.2 Information (such as; name, date of birth and current school) may be shared with a third party (such as the ‘Can’t Dance Can’ or other such festival organisers, for example) for the purposes of safeguarding or for obtaining adequate insurance for an event.
+4.4 Information (such as: name, date of birth and current school) may be shared with a third party (such as the ‘Can’t Dance Can’ or other such festival organisers, for example) for the purposes of safeguarding or for obtaining adequate insurance for an event.

 5. Removal of data